The Eleanor Roosevelt Papers, Digital Edition > My Day

 I haven't the remotest idea what happened, but the approaches to the tunnel, the tunnel itself and the highway several miles beyond were so jammed with traffic that our car, going to Metuchen, N.J., progressed at a snail's pace.

 To cover that part of our route to Metuchen took, I believe, nearly an hour.
-I was very late, but Harry Hirshfield was presiding at the United Jewish Appeal dinner in Metuchen, so I felt sure all would be well.
-I felt that even if left to carry the whole speech-making assignment alone, Mr. Hirshfield would have made the dinner a complete success.
+I was very late, but Harry Hershfield was presiding at the United Jewish Appeal dinner in Metuchen, so I felt sure all would be well.
+I felt that even if left to carry the whole speech-making assignment alone, Mr. Hershfield would have made the dinner a complete success.

-I did arrive in time for the program, however, and I enjoyed the evening and our rapid return trip which enabled Mr. Hirshfield to make his midnight appointment on television without difficulty.
+I did arrive in time for the program, however, and I enjoyed the evening and our rapid return trip which enabled Mr. Hershfield to make his midnight appointment on television without difficulty.

 I have just received a communication from the National Epilepsy League, Inc., which, I think, marks a real step forward in the league's service to epileptics.
 It says: "In view of the long-term nature of epilepsy, it is apparent to us from the results of inquiries we have conducted that the cumulative costs of medications imposes a real financial burden upon a significant portion of the nation's estimated 1,500,000 epileptics."